-Some of the many areas in which I have applied MML include statistical inference (and model selection and point estimation), prediction, machine learning, econometrics (including time series and panel data), proofs of financial market inefficiency, knowledge discovery, ``data mining'', theories of (quantifying) intelligence and new forms of (universal) intelligence test (for biological and non-biological agents), philosophy of science, the problem of induction, bioinformatics, linguistics (evolutionary [tree] models), image analysis, etc.
+Some of the many areas in which I have applied MML include statistical inference (and model selection and point estimation), prediction, machine learning, econometrics (including time series and panel data), proofs of financial market inefficiency, knowledge discovery, ``data mining'', theories of (quantifying) intelligence and new forms of (universal) intelligence test (for biological and non-biological agents), philosophy of science, the problem of induction, bioinformatics, linguistics (evolutionary [tree] models), image analysis, psychology, etc.

 My Comley and Dowe (2003, 2005) are the first two papers on MML Bayesian nets which can deal with both discrete (multi-valued) and continuous-valued variables.

 Wallace and Dowe (1999a) is the most cited Wallace paper with a co-author still actively working on MML.

 In Chris Wallace (1933-2004)'s posthumous ``Statistical and Inductive Inference by Minimum Message Length'' (2005),

 (a) I am given special mention in the preface on page vi,

 (b) I am the outright most mentioned living person in the table of contents, where my name appears twice,

 (c) I am the living person whose name and work are most mentioned in the index,